Eliseu Cassamá: Grasshoppers

 On 29 August 2020, Cassamá agreed to a one-year deal at Swiss Challenge League's Grasshopper Club Zürich.
 He played his first match on 18 September, providing one assist in a 3–2 win over FC Winterthur; he missed most of his debut season, however, due to a patellar tendon rupture ailment.

 Cassamá started the following campaign with the reserve team in the 1.
 Liga in order to regain match fitness, returning to the main squad ahead of 2022–23.
 He made his Super League debut on 13 August, in a 2–2 draw at FC Sion.

+Cassamá injured his patella again in October 2022, this time in training.
+The following 25 May, Grasshoppers announced that his contract would not be extended.

+Later career

+On 11 August 2024, Cassamá signed for Swiss second-tier club FC Schaffhausen.

 International career

 Cassamá earned one cap for the Portugal under-20 team, during a 2–0 friendly win over the Slovakia under-21s in February 2014.
 He made his debut for his native Guinea-Bissau on 22 March 2018, starting the 2–0 defeat to Burkina Faso in another exhibition game.

 Manager Baciro Candé named Cassamá in the 23-man squad for the 2019 Africa Cup of Nations in Egypt.
 He played the opening 2–0 loss against Cameroon on 25 June, and was replaced by Nanu for the rest of the group-stage elimination.